linconlrufino/linconlrufino/README.md

 💻 I’m currently working with **C# and .Net, APIs and concepts like REST, DDD , Sql-Server , Oracle , NHibernate , Entity .**

-🌱 I’m currently learning and focused at **NodeJS and TypeScript, APIs and concepts like REST, Architecture and all about backend development , TDD with Jest .**
+🌱 I’m currently learning and focused at ** ASP.NET 6 , Native development for Android with Kotlin  ,NodeJS and TypeScript, APIs and concepts like REST, Architecture and all about backend development , TDD with Jest .**

 ⚡ Fun fact **I love LOTR 🧙 and Pets 😸**